knarbmakes/ifworldscollide/README.md

 ## Measurements and Dimensions

 The game may be played in any scale and with any measurement system.
-Distances are defined as unitless paces (eg: 23p or 23 paces), which can be scaled/converted to your choosing.
-A simple rule of thumb for playing in 1:56 (standard 25/32mm) is 1 pace is equal to 1 inch, or 1 pace is equal to 25mm.
+Distances are defined as unitless steps (eg: 23s or 23 steps), which can be scaled/converted to your choosing.
+A simple rule of thumb for playing in 1:56 (standard 25/32mm) 1 step is equal to 1 inch, or 1 step is equal to 25mm.

 ## Stuff you Need

 * A tabletop or surface to play the game on.
-A 36p by 36p square, or ~1300 paces squared rectangle.
+A 36s by 36s square, or ~1300 steps squared rectangle.
 * Several pieces of terrain for blocking line-of-sight and creating an interesting play surface.
 * A set of six sided dice of various colors.
 * A set of miniatures to play with for each player.
 Each individual miniature model is referred to as a unit.